-Jim Newberry was elected Mayor of Lexington in November 2006 by the largest margin since the city and county governments merged in 1974.
+Jim Newberry was elected Mayor of Lexington in November 2006 and served until 2011.

 In his first six months in office, Mayor Newberry: